 High-Level Feedback

 It would be helpful for the CCT-RT to clarify how strictly it expects the PDP WG to interpret and adhere to the language of the recommendations.
-To what extent is it appropriate for the Working Group to recommend alternative mechanisms or policies that meet the spirit of the CCT-RT recommendations?
-Alternately, does the CCT-RT view the obligation as more limited -- that the PDP must consider the recommendation but may end up with an outcome that is inconsistent or conflicting with CCT-RT recommendations?
+Does the CCT-RT view the obligation as more limited -- that the PDP must consider the recommendation but may end up with an outcome that is diverging from, and possibly inconsistent or conflicting with, CCT-RT recommendations?
+What may provide additional clarity is to incorporate detail into the report about procedural elements, such as ICANN Board consideration of these recommendations and expectations for implementation steps.

-If the CCT-RT expects the Working Group to strictly interpret and implement the language of the recommendations, it would be helpful to have clear definitions for terminology used in the document.
+Regardless, it would be helpful to have clear definitions for terminology used in the document.
 Specific examples are included in comments about individual recommendations below.
 In general, it would be useful to clearly define and consistently use terms like “should”, “must”, “may” throughout the document.

 Many of the recommendations in the CCT-RT draft report target multiple parties.
 For example, recommendations 33-36 are directed to “ICANN organization, PDP WG, and future CCT Review Teams.”
 In instances where recommendations have more than one target, it would be helpful to clarify which parts of each recommendation are directed at each party.
 To the extent that all targeted parties are expected to implement all parts of the recommendation, it would be helpful to provide additional details about this, as well.

+In particular, members of the CCT-RT explained that high priority items target an 18-month timeframe.
+Recommendations 33 through 36 have been assigned a high priority level.
+If data collection directives are targeted at the ICANN organization, it may not be feasible from a timing perspective for the ICANN organization to complete data collection and share with the WG for analysis and action before the WG concludes.

 This high-level feedback reiterates points raised informally through dialogue between the CCT-RT and the PDP WG.
 The WG appreciates the informal feedback received from the CCT-RT that the Review Team will consider word usage and look into making recommendations more precise, where appropriate.